apostrophecms/apostrophe-headless/README.md

   }
 }
 ```

+> Either way, the api key is allowed to create attachments (see [Images, files and attachments in REST](#images-files-and-attachments-in-rest)).

 Now you can pass the API key in either of two ways when [inserting a product](#inserting-a-product) or making a similar request: